 Criterion A – Species or Population Vulnerability

-Dugong dugon (Muller, 1776) has been assessed as Vulnerable species by IUCN Red List since 1982.
+Dugong dugon (Muller, 1776) has been assessed as a Vulnerable species by the IUCN Red List since 1982.
 The data on the population in Indonesia or even across the Lesser Sunda remains limited.
 It is estimated that there are around 1,000 individuals in Indonesia (Marsh et al. 2002).
 Therefore, the Indonesian government declared the dugong as a fully protected species along with all other marine mammals (Government Regulation – No. 7.1999).
 The species is becoming increasingly vulnerable due to habitat lost and overlap with human activities such as none eco-friendly seaweed farming activities.

 Criterion B: Distribution and Abundance